cortega26/highest_volatility/README.md

 - Override any FastAPI settings with ``HV_``-prefixed environment variables.
   Common examples include ``HV_REDIS_URL`` (default ``redis://localhost:6379/0``)
   and ``HV_CACHE_REFRESH_INTERVAL``.
+- Container builds now include a Docker ``HEALTHCHECK`` that polls ``/healthz``.
+  Kubernetes operators should also wire ``/readyz`` into readiness probes so nodes only receive traffic once Redis connectivity and background refresh tasks are healthy.

+### Operational endpoints

+- ``GET /healthz`` – liveness check reporting cache refresh task state and Redis reachability.
+Returns HTTP 503 if the background worker has failed.
+- ``GET /readyz`` – readiness gate confirming Redis connectivity and a healthy cache backend.
+Returns HTTP 503 until Redis is reachable and the cache is initialised.

 The service provides several HTTP endpoints documented in [`docs/api.md`](docs/api.md).
 Refer to that guide for request/response schemas,